 This sector covers all forms of residential real estate outside of single family, including condos, apartment, townhomes, high-rise apartment buildings, and co-ops.
 Just like office buildings, multifamily properties are categorized into class A, class B, and class C.

-This category includes investment properties on raw, undeveloped land, infill land that has been developed but now is vacant, and brownfield land that has previously been used for industrial purposes and is available for re-use.
+The land category includes investment properties on raw, undeveloped land, infill land that has been developed but now is vacant, and brownfield land that has previously been used for industrial purposes and is available for re-use.